If your store struggles with cart abandonment, you are not alone.

-- 1 hour after leaving cart: simple reminder email.
+- One hour after leaving the cart: simple reminder email.
 Favorite subject line: “Did life get in the way?”

-- 24 hours after leaving cart: something more engaging and funny.
+- Twenty-four hours after leaving the cart: something more engaging and funny.

-- 48 hours after leaving cart: offer a discount or another incentive.
+- Forty-eight hours after leaving the cart: offer a discount or another incentive.

 Simple A/B testing can help you find the right messaging or incentives that resonate with your customers.

-Don’t give away the discount right away; this is a common strategy for people looking for better deals, and sometimes people are just thinking about it.
-Remember that with abandoned cart emails you need to keep things creative.
+Don’t give away the discount immediately; this is a common strategy for people looking for better deals, and sometimes people are just thinking about it.
+Remember that with abandoned cart emails, you need to keep things creative.
 Online shoppers see a lot of these and will ignore them, so keep it light, fun, and on brand.

-Here’s an awesome example from Dote.
+Here’s an excellent example from Dote.
 Notice the creative copywriting — your shopping cart has abandonment issues.
-It’s a fun and creative way to get customers to finish their purchase.
+It’s a fun and creative way for customers to finish their purchases.